MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.Compute/Add-AzVMSshPublicKey.md

 ## SYNOPSIS
 Adds the public keys for SSH for a virtual machine, when only creating the VM.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.compute/add-azvmsshpublickey) for up-to-date information.

 ## SYNTAX

 ```